prometheus-operator/prometheus-operator/README.md

 ## Quickstart

 Note that this quickstart does not provision an entire monitoring stack, if that is what you are looking for see the [kube-prometheus](contrib/kube-prometheus) sub-project.
-If you awant the whole stack, but have already applied the `bundle.yaml`, just delete the bundle (`kubectl delete -f bundle.yaml`).
+If you want the whole stack, but have already applied the `bundle.yaml`, just delete the bundle (`kubectl delete -f bundle.yaml`).

 To quickly try out _just_ the Prometheus Operator inside a cluster by running the following command: